shawelabel9/React_native/README.md

 # weather-app-example
-Sample code for the Free Code Camp beginners course on React Native.
+Sample code for the Free Code Camp beginners course on React Native